This article will cover everything you need to know about real estate

 Once you arrive to shoot the interior, the first step should be to declutter the space.
 Many people don’t realize how many things they have and often have a hard time getting rid of them.
 That’s why it’s your job as the photographer to use your artistic eye and get rid of as much as possible.
 Buyers want to be able to imagine themselves in the space.
-If they find photos or special objects from the original family, it may feel off for them.
+If they find photos or special objects from the original family, it may feel off to them.
 Make sure things are as clean as possible, and fresh flowers are always a good idea.

-Next, you will want to walk through the property and decide which angles will work best for your real estate photography.
-If the place is small, I often find myself climbing inside closets or small doorways to backup as much as possible to make space look bigger in my wide-angle lens.
-Look for small details.
+Next, you will want to walk through the property and decide which angles will work best for your real estate

 Then you will want to decide whether to keep the lights on or off depending on how much natural light you are finding in the spaces.
 This is a highly debated topic by real estate shooters.
 Many believe that leaving the lights on creates a warmer or orange glow to the rooms, but at the same time can through off your color temperatures.

 If you find the property contains a lot of natural light and large windows.
 Then pull back the curtains and open the windows whenever possible.
 Natural light is always beautiful, and potential buyers enjoy seeing the exteriors from the inside.
 So make sure to expose for the inside and outside whenever possible.